Neilsmahajan/watchlist-notify/README.md

 Track your personal movie & TV show watchlist across streaming platforms and automatically get email alerts when titles become available on the services you already subscribe to.

 > Status: Active development.
 Implementing Go backend (Gin + MongoDB + Auth0 authentication) and a Next.js frontend with modern UI.
 TMDb integration (search + watch providers) implemented.
 Expect breaking changes until v0.1.0.
+>
+> Email notifications are still in progress: the backend plumbing is being wired up, but the delivery provider and template system have not been finalized yet.

 ## Table of Contents